mohammedafro/ROI-Simulator000/README.md

 - Code entry: `src/main.tsx` mounts the React app to `#root` in `index.html`.
 - Vite config: `vite.config.ts` (server runs on port 8080 by default in this repo)

-## Next steps

-If you want, I can:
-- Start the dev server and share logs here.
-- Re-enable the lovable tagger behind an environment flag instead of removing it.
 - Regenerate lockfiles to remove all historical references to `lovable-tagger`.

 ---

 If you'd like the README expanded with API docs, component descriptions, or deployment instructions, tell me which sections you want and I'll add them.